akornatskyy/wheezy.http/doc/userguide.rst

 AJAX Redirect
 ~~~~~~~~~~~~~

-Browsers incorrectly handle redirect response to ajax request, so there is
+Browsers incorrectly handle redirect response to AJAX requests, so there is
 used status code 207 that javascript is capable to receive and process
 browser redirect.